 - Nursing technology and resources

 - Public health nursing

 - Medicine - MD

 Master of Science in Nursing

 Nurses interested in advanced, supervisory or management positions in nursing can obtain master's degrees in nursing after completing their undergraduate coursework.
 Master's degree programs tend to focus on clinical and research-based aspects of nursing.
-Graduate programs typically culminate with thesis projects that demonstrates nursing candidate competency.
+Graduate programs typically take two years to complete and culminate with thesis projects that demonstrate nursing candidate competency.
 Common courses include the following:

 - Advanced nursing assessments